"Where There’s Smoke, There’s Fire"

 THANK YOU FOR SMOKING is a very comical and engaging satire, packed with both wit and candor.
 Regretably, the movie carries its share of offensive material, including humanist worldview elements, strong language and sexual content.
 Therefore, MOVIEGUIDE® advises extreme caution.

+In the satire THANK YOU FOR SMOKING, Aaron Eckhart stars as Nick, a charismatic, spinmeister who works for the tobacco lobby.
+Under fire from politicians and the media, Nick is ordered to concoct a strategy to furbish the industry’s image and to make smoking more appealing.
+His efforts lead him to mingle with a number of movers and shakers, including a tobacco magnate, an influential Hollywood agent, the Marlboro Man, and a driven politician.
+Nick’s skills are tested as he endures trials that include a kidnapping, death threats and an edgy congressional hearing.
 THANK YOU FOR SMOKING is a comical and engaging movie.
 While the tobacco lobby is an easy target, the movie succeeds because it satirizes the full array of parties involved in the war on tobacco.
 From the career-minded liberal politician hoping to improve his image, to product-placement happy moviemakers, to a public lacking self-control and discretion, the movie doesn’t discriminate in its dart-throwing, and nails each target in the bull’s-eye.
 Although the movie implies the dangers of moral relativism, it also contains offensive material, including humanist worldview elements, strong language and sexual content.
 Therefore, MOVIEGUIDE® advises extreme caution.